github/docs/content/actions/reference/workflow-commands-for-github-actions.md

 `echo "{path}" >> $GITHUB_PATH`

-Prepends a directory to the system `PATH` variable and makes it available to all subsequent actions in the current job; the currently running action cannot access the updated path variable.
+Prepends a directory to the system `PATH` variable and automatically makes it available to all subsequent actions in the current job; the currently running action cannot access the updated path variable.
 To see the currently defined paths for your job, you can use `echo "$PATH"` in a step or an action.

 ### Example